fernandezseb/Experimental-ClassDump/README.md

 ## Still to do
 * The last opcodes that are not implemented yet: lookuptable, wide
-* Make code work on platforms other than Windows (with MSVC)
 * Implement full unicode support